 - Non-comparable foreign imports are goods that are not available anywhere in the nation.
 They consist of three types of services: (1) services that are produced and consumed abroad, such as airport expenditures by U.S. airlines in foreign countries; (2) service imports that are unique, such as payments for the rights to patents, copyrights, or industrial processes; and (3) service imports that cannot be identified by type, such as payments by U.S. companies to their foreign affiliates for an undefined basket of services.

 Administrative government activities (e.g., legislatures, police protection) are not subject to local market forces (i.e., not driven by local demand); as such, they are held exogenous to the multiplier model.

-1 The IMPLAN Sectors discussed in this document correspond to IMPLAN's 536 Sectoring scheme, in place since 2013.
-A bridge from the older 440 Sectoring scheme to the 536 Sectoring scheme can be found in the downloads section of this website.
+1 The IMPLAN Sectors discussed in this document correspond to IMPLAN's 546 Sectoring scheme, in place since 2018.
+Bridges from the older Sectoring schemes to the 546 Sectoring scheme can be found in the article 546 Sector Industries, Conversions, Bridges, & Construction - 2018 Data.

 2 Post exchanges are a type of store operated at U.S. Army bases by the Army and Air Force Exchange Service.
 Post exchanges provide merchandise and services to military families and generate income for military programs that provide social services, recreation, sports, and entertainment.